Katie Johnson (footballer): San Diego Wave FC, 2022

 In December 2021, San Diego Wave FC announced it has acquired the rights to Mexican international Johnson, fellow Southern California native Makenzy Doniak and Kelsey Turnbow in a trade with the Chicago Red Stars.
 In exchange, the Red Stars received roster protection in the 2022 NWSL Expansion Draft plus allocation money.
+In November 2022 the team announced her contract would not be renewed.

+Angel City FC, 2023–2024

+In January 2023, Johnson was signed by Angel City FC on a two-year contract.
+Her first appearance was in Angel City's season opener which was also her 100th NWSL game.
+Johnson came off the bench to score her first goal for Angel City on 2 April 2023, a last minute match-winner against Orlando Pride in a 1–2 victory.
+Johnson made 18 regular season appearances and scored 3 goals during her first season with Angel City.
+At the conclusion of the 2024 season, Johnson became a free agent and on 10 December 2024, Angel City announced they would not be signing a new contract with Johnson.
+A few weeks later on 20 December 2024, Johnson announced her retirement from professional soccer after eight seasons in the NWSL.

 International career

 Through birth and descent, Johnson was eligible to play for either the United States or Mexico national teams, ultimately choosing to represent the latter at the senior level.
 She made her debut on 9 December 2015 in a 0–3 loss against Canada at the International Women's Football Tournament of Natal of that year.

 Shortly after, Johnson appeared in two matches and scored one goal for the Mexico national team in the 2016 CONCACAF Women's Olympic Qualifying Championship.
 Mexico did not qualify to play in the Olympics.
 She scored the lone Mexican goal in Mexico's 4–1 friendly loss to the United States on 5 April 2018.

 Johnson scored three goals at the 2018 Central American and Caribbean Games helping Mexico win the gold medal.